carlos-menezes/openmultiplayer-query/README.md

 ## Examples

-You can check `test/packet.rs` to see how the tests for this library are crafted.
+Check `test/build.rs` and `test/parse.rs` to see how to use the library.

 ```rs
 use openmultiplayer_query::{Packet, Opcodes};